TallyAI/tally-ai-ds/README.md

 # TALLY AI

-A Word-Trend Analysis Business Intelligence Dashbaord You can find the project at tallyai.xyz
+A Word-Trend Analysis Application That Provides Actionable Business Insights.
+A Business Intelligence Dashboard for Small-to-Mid-Sized Buinesses.
+You can find the project at tallyai.xyz

 ## Contributors